American as apple pie. American as a hot dog. American as baseball. American as a red barn.

 In the 1600s and 1700s, the paint might not have made it across the Atlantic, but the recipe did.
 The earliest pioneers didn’t really have the time or desire to weatherproof buildings as the country expanded with homesteading.
 Pioneers wanted speed and efficiency in homebuilding, so they relied on simple materials like sod and logs that only needed to last years, not decades.

 Congregations gathered in them as makeshift churches.
 Barns hosted social functions, like the popular barn dances and weddings.
-American circuit court judges often conducted entire trials in barns.
-Piles of fresh hay and some blankets transformed them into guest accommodations.
+American circuit court judges often conducted trials in barns.
+Piles of fresh hay and blankets transformed them into guest accommodations.
 Our barns served as our country’s first carriage houses and, later on, as our first automobile garages.
 The massive, highly-visible barn roofs near American highways also served as the country’s first billboards.

 No building better symbolizes the American Midwest better than the red barn.
 The United States might not have invented the functional paint or the barn itself…but we found a way to make it better.